Season of Happy // Week 6

 Do you ever surprise yourself?
 Like, you accomplish something and not sure how it happened?
 I feel like this with my journal pages this week.
 I spent the week feeling like I wasn’t dedicating enough time to art journal, and that I didn’t know how I was going to have anything to share this week.

 I bounced around from journal to journal and tried to follow the prompts from this week from Get Messy.
-Key word tried.
+Keyword: tried.
 This past season has had amazing prompts – they were incredibly thoughtful and well-written.
 But I couldn’t for the life of me get into them.
 I have no idea why.
 Other members created fantastic pages relating to the prompts, and part of me is a little envious.
 It makes me feel like I’m missing out a bit.
-But it’s my own inability to follow direction that has got me here.
-It’s probably a blessing in disguise
+But it’s my own inability to follow the direction that has got me here.
+It’s probably a blessing in disguise.

-My one page that was related to the GM prompts.
-I pushed myself to work in all yellow, since this isn’t a colour I normally gravitate towards.
+My one page was related to the GM prompts.
+I pushed myself to work in all yellow since this isn’t a colour I normally gravitate towards.
 The flowers were just printed off my computer and cut out (a la Essie‘s style.)
-It’s kind of a weird page, since it’s sort of muted but bold at the same time?
+It’s kind of a weird page since it’s sort of muted but bold at the same time?
 Weird.

-I still can’t get enough of my gelli prints I’m hoarding, and this image of dala horses made from them had been bouncing around since last week’s post.
-I forsee a pattern needing to be made of these.
+I still can’t get enough of my gelli prints I’m hoarding, and this image of Dala horses made from them had been bouncing around since last week’s post.
+I foresee a pattern needing to be made of these.